Dev-Blade/scum-loot-tool/README.md

 };
 ```

-a filter example (makes no sense, only shows what you can do):
+a filter/rule example (makes no sense, only shows what you can do):

 ```typescript
 {